christian berstart brut

 Kazumi Kamae

-After graduating from high school, Kazumi participated in Atelier Yamanami in 1985.
-Not confident of her words and actions, she had a hard time to tell others what she wanted to do or to express her feeling and desire with words.
-Both she and people around her were struggling for a long time to decide what’s best for Kazumi.
+After graduating high school, Kazumi participated in Atelier Yamanami in 1985.
+Not confident in her words and actions, she had a hard time telling others what she wanted to do or express her feelings and desires with words.
+Both she and people around her were struggling for a long time deciding what was best for Kazumi.
 One day, Kazumi fell in love with a man.
-She learned the joy to express her own feeling with clay, being encouraged or briefly commented by him.
-From this, she became more confident of herself little by little and was able to actively communicate with someone she loved and other people through creating and presenting her own work.
-At the beginning of her creation, she[…]
+She learned the joy to express her own feelings with clay, being encouraged or briefly commented by him.
+From this, she became more confident in herself little by little and was able to actively communicate with the person she loved and other people through creating and presenting her own work.
+At the beginning of her creations, she[…]

 More